-- The majority AW passed through state owned land although significant portions of road construction passed along the outer edges of LU / LO land.
-Georgia has formal law based on the acquisition of land; therefore, AGL measured the affected land in line with current market value and added 10%.
-The measured areas included the road construction for the AW and the affected land for the CP, often in presence of the LO & LU.
-Small section of grazing land were needed as the necessary road width construction width was, in some parts 15m, it must be noted that the vast majority of roads passed around LO & LU property and were directed through state owned land wherever possible.
-No cropland was taken as a result of the AW road construction and no persons were displaced as a result of AW & CP activities. - As a result of the MM feasibility study and Biodiversity Action Plan (BAP) & Critical Habitat Assessment (CHA) works, it was noted that no critical habitat areas were recorded and therefore not recorded.
+As a result of the MM feasibility study and Biodiversity Action Plan (BAP) & Critical Habitat Assessment (CHA) works, it was noted that no critical habitat areas were recorded and therefore not recorded.
 The minor sections of grazing land that was temporarily taken as a result of the AW were offset by movement of migrating cattle to others areas.
 The number of cattle ranged between 4 & 15 per herd.
-Larger sections of grazing land were required for the CP; AGL has produced and implemented a Land Acquisition & Livelihood Restoration Plan (LALRP) and a Land Acquisition & Land Rehabilitation Framework (LALRF) to deal with compensation in monetary terms and what land will be available after construction has been completed.
+Larger sections of grazing land were required for the CP; AGL has produced a Land Acquisition & Land Rehabilitation Framework (LALRF) to deal with compensation in monetary terms and what land will be available after construction has been completed.
 A key feature of the LALRF is to cultivate land no longer needed by the CP back into a state whereby animals and grazing cattle may make use of it.
-Both documents mentioned above also go into significant detail for compensation methods and techniques involved for trees producing fruit and nuts and the quantities of money involved in the compensation transfer.
-Both documents were submitted to ADB, IFC & the EBRD on the 5th June 2013.
+AGL prepared and implemented a Land Acquisition & Livelihood Restoration Plan (LALRP).
+The LALRP also go into significant detail for compensation methods and techniques involved for trees producing fruit and nuts and the quantities of money involved in the compensation transfer.
+The LALRP was submitted to IFC & the EBRD on the 5th June 2013.
+ADB reviewed the LALRP September 2013 version and said LALRP was revised in January and March 2014 to comply with the ADB SPS and reflect the current situation with respect to the status of land acquisition.